All Case Studies

 Delivered Structured Reports in 26 Seconds

 Each completed pre-screen automatically generated a structured report with the candidate's responses, skills verification, red flag detection, and an AI recommendation (proceed, review, or hold).
-Reports were generated in an average of 26 seconds after each call.
-100% report generation rate - no manual follow-up required.
+Reports were generated in an average of 25.7 seconds after each call (median 21 seconds, 90th percentile 49 seconds).
+Every completed pre-screen produced a structured report — no manual follow-up required.

 The Results